codama-idl/codama/.changeset/frank-pans-exist.md

 '@codama/dynamic-parsers': patch
 ---

-Decode single-instruction programs that omit a discriminator in `parseInstructionData` / `parseInstruction`
+Identify and decode nodes that omit a discriminator.

-`parseInstructionData` now falls back to decoding the single instruction directly when discriminator-based identification finds nothing and the program declares exactly one instruction with no discriminator (e.g. Memo program).
+When discriminator-based identification finds no match, `identifyData` (and the `identify*` / `parse*` helpers) now fall back to a Node without discriminator but only when the requested kinds resolve to exactly one candidate Node and that Node has no discriminator.
+Two or more Nodes without discriminator return `undefined`.